erdii/enhancements/enhancements/E-0001-secret-handling.md

     - within packages with an additional guardrail (dubbed `secret-sync-fence`):
       - By default, PKO checks that a `SecretSync` object that is templated by a package in the templating phase references one of the secrets specified in the `(Cluster)Package` object controlling the `(Cluster)ObjectDeployment` about to be created or updated to avoid accidentally syncing the wrong secrets
       - This mechanism should have an opt-out hatch if one has good reasons to include specific `SecretSync` objects with hardcoded sources.
-      - This mechanism will probably turn out to be validatable at packaging- AND run-time.
-Validating at packaging-time would left-shift surfacing of guardrail violations and save a lot of iteration time!
       - Important: this guardrail cannot be used for defensive security against malicious packagers because it would be easy to put an evil SecretSync object into a wrapper object like an OpenShift `Template` (or another `Package`), as PKO cannot possibly understand and correctly detect and unpack all possible forms of a "trojan horse" object.
         - personal recommendation from Josh: If you want to be sure about the authenticity of a package image, implement validation of sigstore signatures on package images.